 But despite the pros and cons, this approach seems to be effective in the fitness community as a primary tool for achieving the desired weight.
 And if you’re one of those health enthusiasts who’s decided to give intermittent fasting a try, then this article is for you.

-Below are 15 common mistakes among IFers that, when avoided, will make your journey less of a hassle.
+Below are 15 common intermittent fasting mistakes that, when avoided, will make your journey less of a hassle.

 1. Forgetting Your Personal Medical Clearance